Excerpt: Lacey Took a Holiday

 She wanted to speak, to ask him all the obvious questions he should be answering without being asked.
 The words would not put themselves together.
 Slowly she lowered her head until it rested solidly on the table.
 “I think I’m going to spit up.”

 “Spit up what, darlin’?
 Nothing left in your stomach but bile.
 Whatever else was there you upchucked on the floorboard of my truck on the way up here.”

 She sighed and closed her eyes.
 There was the scraping sound of him pushing his chair back.
-She didn’t look, but felt that he was picking her up with a single, effortless motion, her head resting against his chest.
-The she felt him putting her back in the same bed she had crawled out of and pulling the covers up around her neck.
+She didn’t look but felt that he was picking her up with a single, effortless motion, her head resting against his chest.
+Then she felt him put her back in the same bed she had crawled out of and pulling the covers up around her neck.
 He brushed the disheveled hair out of her eyes with delicate motions and kissed her on the forehead.

 “It’s burning its way out of you, Lacey,” he said.
 “Tomorrow you’ll feel some better.”